DucAnhNTT/e2e-real-time-streaming/README.md

 Elasticsearch: Default port 9200
 Kibana: Default port 5601

-### Usage
+### Usage 🚀
 Ensure all Docker containers are up and running.
 Run the FlinkCommerce application provided in this repository to perform real-time analytics on financial transactions.

-### Application Details
+### Application Details 📊
 The DataStreamJob class within the FlinkCommerce package serves as the main entry point for the Flink application.
+The application:

+- Consumes financial transaction data from Kafka.
+- Performs various transformations.
-The application consumes financial transaction data from Kafka, performs various transformations, and stores aggregated results in both Postgres and Elasticsearch.
+- Stores aggregated results in both Postgres and Elasticsearch.

-### Components
+### Components 🛠️
+Apache Flink:
-Apache Flink Sets up the Flink execution environment.
+Sets up the Flink execution environment.
 Connects to Kafka as a source for financial transaction data.
 Processes, transforms, and performs aggregations on transaction data streams.

+Postgres:
-Postgres Stores transaction data and aggregated results in tables (transactions, sales_per_category, sales_per_day, sales_per_month).
-Elasticsearch Stores transaction data for further analysis.
+Stores transaction data and aggregated results in tables (transactions, sales_per_category, sales_per_day, sales_per_month).

+Elasticsearch:
+Stores transaction data for further analysis.

-### Code Structure
+### Code Structure  📁
 DataStreamJob.java: Contains the Flink application logic, including Kafka source setup, stream processing, transformations, and sinks for Postgres and Elasticsearch.
 Deserializer, Dto, and utils packages: Include necessary classes and utilities for deserialization, data transfer objects, and JSON conversion.

-### Configuration
+### Configuration ⚙️
-Kafka settings (bootstrap servers, topic, group ID) are configured within the Kafka source setup.
-Postgres connection details (URL, username, password) are defined in the jdbcUrl, username, and password variables.
+Kafka settings: Configured within the Kafka source setup (bootstrap servers, topic, group ID).
+Postgres connection details: Defined in the jdbcUrl, username, and password variables.

-### Sink Operations
+### Sink Operations 🚢
-The application includes sink operations for Postgres using JDBC to create tables (transactions, sales_per_category, sales_per_day, sales_per_month) and perform insert/update operations.
-Additionally, it includes an Elasticsearch sink to index transaction data for further analysis.
+The application includes sink operations for Postgres using JDBC to:

+Create tables (transactions, sales_per_category, sales_per_day, sales_per_month).
+Perform insert/update operations.

 ### Shutting Down
 To stop and remove containers, networks, and volumes: